N. Q. Dias: Permanent Secretary of External Affairs and Defence

 He was appointed Permanent Secretary of Defence and Foreign Affairs on 1 June 1961.
 In this capacity he implemented policies to change the composition of the army to match the demographically ratios of the population, increasing the number of Sinhala Buddhist officers in the armed forces.

-Curbing Tamil separatism
+Curbing Tamil protests

 In April 1961, Bandaranaike declared a state of emergency in the northern province and ordered the army to clear the Satyagraha organized by the Tamil Federal Party against the Language policy of the government.
 In response to this incident and Chelvanayakam's claim that "we resorted to direct action to win our freedom" during the satyagraha, Dias proposed the increase of armed forces deployed to the northern and eastern province and called for the formation of military bases in Arippu, Maricchikatti, Pallai, Thalvapadu, Pooneryn, Karainagar, Palaly, Point Pedro, Elephant Pass, Mullaitivu and Trincomalee to counter possible rise of Tamil separatism.

+In July 1963, Dias further instructed the Government Agent of Jaffna, Neville Jayaweera, to "force ‘confrontations’ upon the Tamil leaders at every turn possible, and to establish the government’s ‘absolute ascendency’ over them in every crisis.”

 He further expanded Operations Monti to create the Task Force Anti Illicit Immigration (TFAII) in 1963 to counter illegal immigration from South India.
-The TFAII would function from 1963 to 1981 when it was terminated with the on set of the Sri Lankan Civil War.
+The TFAII would function from 1963 to 1981 when it was terminated with the onset of the Sri Lankan Civil War.